 And that’s it, folks!
 Until next time I fly via Terminal 4 again.

 Wait, how about my arrival at T4 on returning?
 Well, none!
-On my return trip, I flew to Senai Airport in Johor Bahru and arrived back in Singapore via the Singapore-Johor Causeway.
+On my return trip, I flew to Senai Airport in Johor, took Service AA1 from the airport to JB Sentral and arrived in Singapore via the Singapore-Johor Causeway.